Tighter Guide · 8 min · 5 citations

 2. Segment by revenue contribution and engagement

 Retention curves diverge sharply by contract size.
-In ChartMogul's 2024 cohort data, annual gross revenue retention was approximately 95% for products with ACV above $10,000 and approximately 75% for products with ACV under $100[5].
+As an illustrative range, annual gross revenue retention is around 95% for products with ACV above $10,000 and around 75% for products with ACV under $100[5].
 One playbook cannot work across that gap.

 Start with three slices: